Trip created by Louise Kavanagh

 Breakfast is provided each morning, as well as lunch and snacks throughout the trip.
 Dinner is provided every night.

 All meals are included in the price of this trip with the exception of dinner on day 5.
 Local pubs and restaurants offer a wide choice of local dishes.

 On this trip, we generally eat dinner as a group however if you would like to make alternative arrangements you are free to do so.
 Your guide will have an evening off during this trip where they do not eat with the group.
 They will recommend options for dinner that evening and will help you make any necessary reservations.

-You will be met by your Wilderness Ireland Guide at Cork Kent Train Station at 12.00pm on Day 1 of your trip.
-You will be dropped off at Limerick Colbert Train Station by 1.00pm on the last day of your trip.
-For full details on how to get to Cork, please see our Travel to Ireland section here.
+You will be met by your Wilderness Ireland Guide at the Layon Place Train Station in downtown Belfast at 12 pm on Day 1 of your trip.
+You will be dropped off at Sligo Train Station by 12.00pm on the last day of your trip, where there are regular train and bus connections with Dublin.
+For full details on how to get to Great Victoria Street Train Station, please see our travel section here.